 The H-1B and L-1 visas each possess their share of pros and cons.
 They are both temporary work visas and maintain dual intent–with the option to apply for a green card without affecting visa status.
 It’s crucial to carefully weigh the similarities and differences of each one in relation to your unique needs and status.
 Keep in mind the education and employer requirements, maximum duration, annual caps, and spouse employment.

-Contact one of our Fort Lauderdale immigration lawyers to begin the filing process today.
+Contact a VisaNation Law Group Fort Lauderdale immigration lawyer to begin the filing process today.
 We ensure that all documents and petitions are filed in a timely manner and make it a point to accommodate each one of our clients.